Organic gardening

 Warning!

 Many organic remedies that are sometimes recommended, are not registered for food crops or proven.
 Some are extremely toxic.
-For example- Do not use any brand of Neem Oil on food crops as it contains a known carcinogen.
-The exception to this is ‘Naturally Neem’ which has this carcinogen removed as it is processed.
+For example- Do not use any brand of Neem Oil on food crops (unless it has been registered as safe for food crops) as it contains a known carcinogen.
+The exception to this are ‘Grosafe Bioneem’, ‘Naturally Neem’ and ‘OCP Eco Neem’ all of which have this carcinogen removed in processing.